Where to Drink in Portland This Week

 The climb up Southeast Stark Street to 60th Avenue is steep.
 But that just makes the little pub at the top of the hill tastier for the effort.
 From the hazy, romantic back patio to the roaring front room, Bellwether feels like a pub that fell into the world fully formed.
 The cocktails are named in an egalitarian manner, numbered from 1 to 8.
 The 1 is perfect for summer: rye whiskey, sweet vermouth, cranberry grenadine and salt, served with a curled lemon rind.
 Not overly sweet, the tangy little number is like a loud, talkative friend whose energy you can’t help but find cheerful.
 Where Bellwether’s cocktails eschew clever titles, its wines pick up the slack.
 The selection includes an Orange Wine for Beginners and an Orange Wine for the Brave.

 It’s easy to mistake Jackie’s for its predecessor Century Bar—all dolled up with a new paint job and potted plants—but for its chic veneer, Jackie’s is a sports bar at heart.
-There are wide-screen TVs just about anywhere you look, playing the game at a volume level where your friends can talk trash but not scream in each other’s faces.
+There are wide-screen TVs just about anywhere you look, playing the game at a volume where your friends can talk trash but not scream in each other’s faces.
 The cocktail pitchers are technically the better deal per glass, but the signature house drinks are easier to switch between and worth the range.
-The gorgeous watermelon-hibiscus-lime agua fresca margarita was our favorite.
-We awarded the silver medal to the confectionary halva mule—the fruity, slightly bitter (and therefore gay icon) Ms. Pittman made due with the bronze.